papaljuka/Barnes-Hut/README.md

 _n_-body simulation using the Barnes-Hut algorithm.

 School project for the course of Computer Science at the Department of Physics, FMF UL.

 ___
-## Literatura
+## Literature

 * [A simple and pythonic Barnes-Hut treecode](https://mikegrudic.wordpress.com/2017/07/11/a-simple-and-pythonic-barnes-hut-treecode/)
 * [The Barnes-Hut algorithm](http://arborjs.org/docs/barnes-hut)